Prithviraj06/Rental-Restyle--online-portal-for-clothes-renting-Database-Management-Systems-/README.md

 # Rental-Restyle-Database-Management-Systems-Project
 <img src = "DBMS.JPG" height = "500">

-This project was part of the course 'Database Management Systems'

 - Designed the conceptual, logical, and physical model of a database for a Clothing Rental Service Management System and implemented it using MySQL.

 - Created and populated the schema for a relational database by studying entities, relationships, attributes, and referential constraints.